tremho/docholiday/README.md

 ### Issues

+- [ ] 'Biorhythm' example in intro doesn't really work as advertised
+  - parameters mangled
+  - return type wrong
+  - multi-line comment has //
+  - hbs template is inserting &lt;code&gt; and &lt;p&gt; tags

+- [ ] we should have a sort (true/false) option we can honor
+  in our plugin (default: false == use our intercept)
+- [ ] console logs for execute and plugin intercept should be removed
 ----
 ###### Can live with for now

 - [ ] (properties) multi-value assignment provides incorrect default and type

 -----------